 Security is paramount – regardless of the size of the matrix installation

-Since the devices do not have to be wired to each other in the two systems and are connected via a network, the transmission security of course plays a major role.
-This is why both systems offer various options for increasing security in critical environments.
+Since the devices in both systems do not need to be wired together and are connected via a network, transmission security is of course an important consideration.
+For this reason, both systems offer various options to increase security in critical environments.

-All communication and data transmission via the ControlCenter-IP and the ControlCenter-IP-XS occurs via permanent AES-128 encryption.
-In addition, the central modules or the end components only access the standard interfaces of the computer, which eliminates the need to install additional software.
+All communication and data transmission via the ControlCenter-IP and ControlCenter-IP-XS is done using permanent AES-128 encryption.
+In addition, the central modules or end components only access the standard interfaces of the computer, which eliminates the need to install additional software.

 Trusted Platform Module (TPM)